Run the Alps Underground Guide to UTMB® Week in Chamonix

 Run the Alps: Compared to nearly any other race, the answer has to be, “Yes!”
 To start, you’ve got to deal with three countries, a tunnel under a mountain, and UTMB-based road closures.
 Our advice?
 Use the UTMB shuttle system to assist you with getting around.
 If you must drive, allow plenty of time so you don’t miss your runner!
 Check UTMB’s annual online mobility guide for exact information on road closures during the races.

-I have a friend of a friend of a friend who live in Chamonix.
+I have a friend of a friend of a friend who lives in Chamonix.
 Any problems if I ask to crash on their floor?

 Run the Alps: Don’t.
 Even.
 Ask.
 Local trail runners get inundated with such requests.
 One local runner even has a phrase for this behavior: “Extractive Tourism.”